Accidental Shooting Hunting Accident Lawyer

-Rosenfeld Injury Lawyers represents people who have been injured while hunting due to the carelessness of others.
-Our attorneys are committed to getting you the compensation that you are entitled to under Illinois law for serious injuries inflicted by rifles and bows.
-Contact our office for a free case review with an attorney who has experience with these unique type of case.
+The personal injury attorneys at Rosenfeld Injury Lawyers LLC represent people who have been injured while hunting due to others’ carelessness.
+Our attorneys are committed to getting you the compensation you are entitled to under Illinois law for severe harm inflicted by rifles and bows.

 Firearm Accidents Too Common Amongst Hunters

-- Hunters shoot randomly hitting populated areas near buildings and roads
+- Shooting randomly hitting populated areas near buildings and roads

 - The weapon discharged when removed from a sheath or placed in a vehicle

-- The weapon discharged while the hunter was climbing, walking or running
+- The rifle discharged while the hunter was climbing, walking, or running

 - The hunter failed to engage the firearm’s safety

-- The hunter performed an awkward action while climbing a tree or crossing the fence with a loaded firearm
+- The hunter performed an awkward action while climbing a tree or crossing the fence with a loaded gun or rifle

-In nearly every case were negligence is involved, the shooter can be held legally liable to the victim for all injuries caused.
-There may be additional parties also at fault for the accident including a weapons manufacturer, property owner or other hunter.
+In nearly all cases where negligence is involved, the shooter can be held legally liable to the victim for the injury they caused.
+Other parties may also be at fault for the accident, including a weapons manufacturer, property owner, or another hunter.

-Not all hunting accidents are firearm related.
-In many incidences, hunters are injured because of a defective or improperly installed tree stand, along with defective hunting and camping equipment including defective heaters.
+Not every hunting accident is firearm-related.
+In some incidences, people are injured because of a defective or improperly installed tree stand and defective hunting and camping equipment, including defective heaters.

 Proving Negligence Against the Individual or Manufacturer

-A firearm can be a dangerous weapon in the wrong hands.
-Most firearm-related hunting accidents usually involve specific factors that are used to prove negligence when the victim seeks financial compensation from the shooter.
-These factors include:
+A hunting rifle can be a dangerous weapon in the wrong hands.
+Most firearm-related hunting accidents usually involve specific factors used to prove negligence when the victim seeks financial compensation from the shooter.